 This tip won’t work for all cats, but some cats prefer feeling less restricted while they’re traveling.
 Of course, we wouldn’t recommend leaving your cat loose in the car, but using something like the Cat-in-the-bag E-Z-Zip Cat Carrier can transform journeys into a more relaxed experience.
 Your cat’s head is free to look around, but their body is contained by a soft cotton bag.
 This carrier has a handle that you can secure to your car’s seatbelt.

-4. Use herbal remedies
+4. Use herbal remedies for anxiety

 Some cats respond well to herbal remedies.
 Bach Rescue Remedy Stress Relief Pet Supplement is a homeopathic solution designed to help keep your cat calm.
 You can add a few drops to their water or food for a day or so before travel.
 Ark Natural Happy Traveler Cat Treats contain chamomile, valerian, and St. John’s Wort, which all work together to reduce anxiety.